-I close the sale by collaborating with buyers on possible solutions to their business problems.
+I close the sale by collaborating with buyers on possible solutions to their problems.
 I don't pitch, sell features, or bore them by only talking about me or what I sell.
 I do homework upfront to learn about their business.

 11. Lay-Up the Close

 I'm a huge fan of my sales team also becoming project managers, getting so close to the sales cycle that the close is just a lay-up.
 I learned this technique from what John Barrows refers to as his sales follow-up email.
 My Team calls it an SOE (sequence of events) recap.

 In this scenario the rep makes a discovery call, ensures that the activity will lead to revenue, builds value, and confirms that the prospect wants a pilot.
 Having demonstrated value, he can understand what the next steps should look like working towards a business relationship.

 So before hanging up the phone, we tell the customer we want to give an what it's like to be with Zaius.
 We confirm the success criteria and internal process to earn the client's business before sending an SOE recap email that asks if everything is accurate.
 We then list the success criteria, how Zaius can help, and any action items/dates/owners.
 Through this process a rep can become a project manager with an easy lay-up on the horizon! ←Tweet This